 People at any stage of their recovery are welcome to attend.
 Meetings are typically one hour and are free.

-Sexual Assault Support Group
+Survivors of Sexual Assault Support Group

 Groups designed to provide a supportive environment for girls & women who have experienced sexual harm